richardlehane/historyofarchivalpractice/draft.md

 'existing periodicisations of archival practice now show themselves to be far too Eurocentric'.
 Admits work has a lot of gaps (p.
 231)
 Hopes for more sophisticated studies to follow, to become outdated (p.
 232) Tries to get out of Europe - Asia, Africa and the Americas included.
 The first two chapters cover the Ancient and Classical worlds.
-The next two chapters are scoped geographically: Asia and Africa; followed by the Americas.
-The next 6 chapter
-Begins in the Ancient World.
+The next 6 chapter Begins in the Ancient World.
 Moves very quickly from cave art to earliest written records (clay tablets) 5000 clay tablets in king's palace at Ebla 3000 BCE found in original order.
 Relate to commerce and a small numer of decrees.
 Then classical world: Greece and Rome.